holochain/benchmarks/README.md

 ```

-- _Holochain:_ For this scenario we create a holochain app which provides a function that takes a list and then creates an entry of that list sorted, which gets put to the DHT and then read back by 10 other nodes.
-This is not quite the same scenario as above because it includes reading, but that's reasonable because reading, though less expensive in the Holocain world than write, doesn't come without some cost.
+- _Holochain:_ For this scenario we create a Holochain app which provides a function that takes a list and then creates an entry of that list sorted, which gets put to the DHT and then read back by 10 other nodes.
+This is not quite the same scenario as above because it includes reading, but that's reasonable because reading, though less expensive in the Holochain world than write, doesn't come without some cost.

 Here are the results from a run with the list size to sort set to 200 to match the Ethereum scenarios above.